Basic principles of the structure of the visual analyzer. The structure and functions of the visual analyzer briefly

 2. How does the analyzer work?

-3. What are the functions of the eye auxiliary apparatus?
+3. Name the functions of the auxiliary apparatus of the eye.

 4. How does the eyeball work?

-5. What are the functions of the pupil and lens?
+5. What functions do the pupil and lens perform?

-6. Where are rods and cones located, what are their functions?
+6. Where are the rods and cones located, what are their functions?

 8. What is a blind spot?